 - Paying a $145 reinstatement fee

-- Filing proof of insurance for three years.
+- Filing proof of insurance for three years via SR-22 form.
 Insurance companies will notify the Virginia DMV if a policy is canceled during this period

-Drivers must notify the DMV if their insurance policy is cancelled.
-If the state cancels your vehicle registration due to lack of insurance, you must send proof of coverage to the DMV in writing before the auto can be registered again.
+Drivers must notify the DMV if their insurance policy is canceled.
+If the state cancels your vehicle registration due to a lack of insurance, you must send proof of coverage to the DMV in writing before the auto can be registered again.

 How Much Vehicle Insurance Do You Need?